 Best Time To Visit Uluru

-The best time to visit Uluru is from April to September during the cooler months.
-However, it’s worth noting that Uluru can be quite windy during this time, and it can also get quite cold at night.
+The best time to visit the national park is from April to September during the cooler months.
+However, it can be quite windy during this time, and it also gets pretty cold at night.
 Furthermore, it is unique to see waterfalls dropping down from the big rock during the wet season.

 I went in August and September and August was more pleasant but more tourists, so book your accommodation in advance during this time.
 The park is open all year round, so you can visit at any time of the year.

-How Many Days Do You Need In Uluru-Kata Tjuta National Park?
+How Many Days Do You Need in the National Park?

-Most people visit Uluru-Kata Tjuta National Park for 1 or 2 days.
+Most people visit the National Park for 1 or 2 days.
 However, there is plenty to see and do in the park, so you could easily spend 3 or 4 days exploring everything it has to offer.

-I went 2 times to Uluru and stayed each time for 4 nights to get the most out of my time in Uluru.
+I went 2 times to Ayers Rock and stayed each time for 4 nights to get the most out of my time exploring Uluru.
 I even bought an annual pass because it is only 15 AUD more than a 5-day pass.
 So, it really depends on how much you want to see and do in the park.